translate/pootle/docs/server/fabric_commands.rst

 - Creates a new blank DB using the settings provided to Fabric in the chosen environment.

-.. note:: While running it may ask for the remote server ``root`` password and the specified ``db_user`` password.
+.. note:: While running it may ask for the remote server ``root`` password or the ``sudo`` password (standard password for the remote user configured in the environment) as well as the specified ``db_user`` password.

-.. note:: This command will try to create a DB on MySQL, so it will fail if it is not installed or if the settings don't provide data for creating the database.
+.. note:: This command will try to create a DB on MySQL, which will fail if MySQL is not installed or the settings don't provide configuration data for creating the database.

 Examples: